1000 Corporate Blvd.

 Linthicum, MD 21090

-Q: Why did the AUA get involved with Choosing Wisely?
+Q: How did the AUA get involved and in what capacity?

 In 2006, while serving as AUA President, I was invited to give the Bruce Stewart Lecture at the annual meeting of the American Society of Reproductive Medicine (ASRM).
 This talk is sponsored by the AUA to honor the memory of Dr. Stewart, who was the first urologist to serve as ASRM president.
 My presentation was geared to educating reproductive endocrinologists (OB/Gyn specialists who treat infertile women) about the role of male reproductive disorders and the need to have urologic evaluation of all male partners of infertile couples.
 The director of the CDC Section of Women's Health and Reproduction heard my presentation and invited me to the CDC to give a series of talks to their scientific staff.
 In 2008, the CDC invited stakeholders (physicians, patients, industry, lay groups) with interest in infertility to a two-day meeting on the subject.
 Subsequently, a group of physicians and scientists began the process to develop the National Public Action Plan.
 I was invited to represent urology.
 The plan was completed in 2012, was reviewed by all stakeholders, CDC staff, and other national agencies, a process that required almost two years to complete.
 The Plan was released in 2014 and is available on the CDC website.

 Q: Why is this initiative important to AUA members?